What is the Maître d’hôtel

 - End of Day Checklist

 The service briefing takes place everyday at 12.40.
 It is an opportunity for the Maître d’ to explain to the waiters how service will run and what station or duties they will have responsibility over.
-The Head Chef will also join the briefing on Wednesdays and Thursday.
-The briefing allows the waiters and opportunity to ask questions regarding menu, however each waiter must have researched the entire menu in advance.
+The Maître d’ should also highlight any invited guests, their names and what company if any they work for.
+It is also an opportunity to highlight any known dietary requirements of guests.
+The Head Chef will join the briefing to explain how the food will be presented, garnished and any dietary alternatives.
+The briefing is an opportunity for the waiters to ask questions regarding the menu, however each waiter must have researched the entire menu in advance.

 Maître d’ Report